tsitsimis/from-scratch/README.md

 ## Demos
-Each algorithm is accompanied with a notebook with mathematical background, application of the methodology on toy datasets and intuitive visualizations.
+Each algorithm is accompanied with a notebook with mathematical background, application of the methodology on toy datasets and visualizations.

 ### Supervised Learning
 #### Multi-layer Neural Networks